 Finally, even if we do not believe that an Alternative Dispute Resolution method such as mediation or arbitration may work for you, the approach of our family law team will always be to pursue negotiation with your spouse before resorting to divorce litigation.

 As the primary goal of our Madison divorce team is to find solutions to your divorce issues which protect the stability of your family’s relationships with one another and your finances, we will always seek to find resolutions through creative negotiation and problem-solving before pursuing more aggressive divorce litigation.

 Of course, it may not always be possible to resolve your divorce through these more communicative and healthy processes, but by putting our full efforts into doing exactly this, we very often save our clients the expense, stress, and risk of a court-ordered decision in any divorce matter.

 At Jacobs Berger, our family law attorneys have extensive experience helping clients to resolve their divorce through creative problem solving, negotiation, and divorce alternative methods in towns across Morris County and New Jersey, including Denville, Randolph, Madison, Hanover, Florham Park, Tewksbury, and Morristown.

 Our firm also understands that individuals going through a divorce need more than just a lawyer, and for this reason our firm works closely with a network of financial consultants and mental health experts as well.
 By working with you to not only protect your legal and parental rights, but your financial future and emotional well-being, we offer a complete service, designed to help you move forward in the healthiest and most protected manner possible.

-To speak with our divorce team today in a comprehensive and confidential case assessment regarding your divorce, your options for securing resolutions without divorce litigation, and how we can help you, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our divorce team today in a strategic planning session regarding your divorce, your options for securing resolutions without divorce litigation, and how we can help you, please contact us online, or through our Morristown, NJ office at (973) 710-4366.